skirino/croma/README.md

         - Tries to convert a given value to a value that belongs to this type.
           Useful e.g. when converting a JSON-parsed value into an Elixir value.
     - `default() :: t`
         - Default value of the type.
+Must be a constant value.
 Used as default values of struct fields.

   `@type t` and `valid?/1` are mandatory as they are the raison d'etre of a type module, but the others can be omitted.